Frequently Asked Questions Regarding DUI

 • Did the officer have a reasonable articulable suspicion of criminal activity that allowed him to initiate a vehicle traffic stop and detain you in the first place?
 The law enforcement officer must have “reasonable suspicion” under the law to stop your vehicle.
 He can not stop you based on a mere hunch that you may be impaired.
 Without a lawful justification for the stop, all of the evidence obtained thereafter is in jeopardy of being excluded from the subsequent court proceedings.

 • Whether or not you were in fact the driver of the vehicle or actually “operating” the vehicle.
-In some cases, there may not be a witnesses available to the State that can “put you behind the wheel.”
+In some cases, there may not be any witnesses available to the State that can “put you behind the wheel.”

 • Were the field sobriety exercises administered properly and were the results reported accurately?
 An in-depth analysis of the video by our office could reveal inaccuracies or errors in the officer’s DUI investigation.
 Click Here to Learn More About Proper Field Sobriety Testing